 Female cats who haven’t been spayed will go into heat in a cyclical fashion.
 Cats in heat can mean a lot of work for a cat parent, especially if they’re keeping the cat intact specifically for breeding.
 If your cat is not spayed and she is acting strangely, there’s a chance she’s in heat.

 A cat is in heat, or enters her estrus cycle, when she’s fertile and ready to mate.
 Female cats who are ready to breed and are in heat are known as “queens.”

 Estrus is normally seasonal, as queens go into heat in the spring and in the fall.
-Certain factors like your queen’s age, how many intact male cats are in the area, and your cat’s overall health can also affect when she goes into heat.
+Certain factors like your cat’s age, how many intact male cats are in the area, and your cat’s overall health can also affect when she goes into heat.

-When Do Female Cats Go In Heat?
+When Do Female Cats Go Into Heat?

-While a cat in heat technically means that the cat is ready for mating, it is not advised to breed a kitten during her first heat.
-Her body is still growing and becoming pregnant could lead to health issues.
+While a cat in heat technically means that the cat is ready for mating, it’s not advised to breed a kitten or allow her to get pregnant during her first heat.
+Her body is still growing, and becoming pregnant could lead to health issues.

-Estrus lasts approximately 4-5 days.
-If a female cat does not become pregnant during this time, she will re-enter heat in roughly two to three weeks.
+Estrus lasts approximately four to five days.
+If a female cat doesn’t become pregnant during this time, she will re-enter heat in roughly two to three weeks.

 How Often Do Cats Go Into Heat?